-Our team wants to help you heal your emotional wounds that may be causing your addiction.
+Our team wants to help you heal the emotional wounds that may be causing your addiction.
 The trauma therapy program at Baltimore Detox Center is an effective method to discuss emotional trauma, psychological trauma, mental health disorders, and addiction.
 Learn more about this therapy program and how it can help.

 What Is Trauma Therapy?